-The Group has centralised treasury operations which coordinate and control the funding and cash management activities of all group companies.
+The Group has centralized treasury operations which coordinate and control the funding and cash management activities of all group companies.
 Within this framework, Hellenic Petroleum Finance plc (HPF) was established in November 2005 in the U.K. as a wholly-owned subsidiary of Hellenic Petroleum S.A. to act as the central treasury vehicle of the Hellenic Petroleum Group.

-Group borrowings by maturity date as at 31 December 2019 and 31 December 2018 are summarised in the table below (amounts in € million):
+Borrowings of the Group by maturity as at 31 December 2020 and 31 December 2019 are summarised in the table below (amounts in € million):